cubetiqlabs/gar/README.md

 ## Overview

-gRAR is a modern alternative to WinRAR, designed with performance, security, and cross-platform compatibility in mind.
+GoArchive (gar) is a modern alternative to WinRAR, designed with performance, security, and cross-platform compatibility in mind.
 Built entirely in Go, it leverages concurrent processing and industry-standard encryption to provide fast and secure archive management.

-### Why gRAR?
+### Why GoArchive (gar)?

 -   **🚀 Fast**: Parallel processing utilizing all CPU cores
 -   **🔒 Secure**: AES-256-GCM encryption with PBKDF2 key derivation